 - Oracle databases are unsupported.
 If your existing VMware Cloud Director installation uses an Oracle database, see the Upgrade and Migration Paths table.

-- Enabling and disabling ESXi hosts is unsupported.
-Before starting the upgrade, you must enable all ESXi hosts.
+- Activating and deactivating ESXi hosts is unsupported.
+Before starting the upgrade, you must activate all ESXi hosts.
 You can place the ESXi hosts in maintenance mode by using the vSphere Client.

 - VMware Cloud Director uses Java with an improved LDAP support.
 If you are using an LDAPS server, to avoid LDAP login failures, you must verify that you have a properly constructed certificate.
 For information, see the Java 8 Release Changes at https://www.java.com.